OMAN

 Lack of obligation to share passive infrastructure

-There is no obligation for passive infrastructure sharing in the country to deliver telecom services to end users, and it is not practised both in the mobile and fixed sectors based on commercial agreements.
+There is no obligation for passive infrastructure sharing in the country to deliver telecom services to end users.
+However, it is practiced in the mobile sector and in the fixed sector based on commercial agreements.

 Coverage Telecommunications sector